slomasov/BIOS270-AU25/HW/HW2/HW2.md

 ## Goals
 - Practice building Streamlit App with Streamlit and Plotly
 - Learn how to deploy and share a Streamlit app using Streamlit Cloud.

+- Planning to count this as an extra HW(1/2); submitting just in case

 Resource: [streamlit](https://docs.streamlit.io/get-started/fundamentals/main-concepts)
 > Instruction: This HW is light enough to be run locally.
 Run on your laptop instead of Farmshare.
 Clone your repo to your laptop.